corneliusmunz/FxWind/README.md

 # Ideas and open issues

-* Store snapshot if interruption criteria is reached
+- [ ] Store snapshot if interruption criteria is reached
-* BLE connection
+- [ ] BLE connection
+- [ ] Over the Air update option

 # Appendix